kxiser/coolLabs.io/about/README.md

 <br/>

-- No hard to understand privacy policies or terms & conditions.
+- No hard to understand privacy policies - every application have a simple detailed list of collected information.
 - Not backed by any big companies - we are a bootstrapped company.
 - Not selling & sending any of your data to other companies or servers.